PlaidCloud/website/content/en/docs/setup/best-practices/node-conformance.md

 ## Running Node Conformance Test for Other Architectures

-Kubernetes also provides node conformance test docker images for other
+PlaidCloud also provides node conformance test docker images for other
 architectures:

   Arch  |       Image       |